Walker123-coder/Code-quiz/README.md

 * when u press start the timer will start counting down.
 * if u get an answer wrong time will get subtracted.
-*if u get an answer right time will be added on. if u answer all questions wrong u will be presented with a game over screen.
+*if u get an answer right time will be added on.
+*if u answer all questions wrong u will be presented with a game over screen.
-*when all qustions have been ended the timer will stop declaring a winner
+*when all qustions have been ended the timer will stop declaring a winner.